Music composed by David Fanshawe for David Gladwell’s film 1975 Requiem for a Village.

 When I walk through this soulless replanted woodland, I try to imagine its former age-oldness

-Sweet Chestnut monoculture
+Coppiced Sweet Chestnut monoculture:

-Ancient boundary bank
+Ancient boundary bank:

-Maiden Oak in Sweet Chestnut Plantation
+Maiden Oak amongst the Sweet Chestnuts

 Lithersgate Commons